How to Create Consulting Content That Sells

 Home podcaster

-Creating content to promote services is a great way to demonstrate your expertise as well as your personality and work style.
+• Creating content to promote your services is an excellent way to showcase your expertise, personality, and work style.

-Service marketing differs from product marketing in a number of ways.
-One is the absence, usually, of a tangible sample that a prospect can hold, inspect, or try out.
-Creating content to promote services is a great way to demonstrate your expertise as well as your personality and work style.
-Building a content library can give prospects a sample of your work quality and give you multiple opportunities for interaction.
+Service marketing differs from product marketing in several ways, with one key difference being the lack of a tangible sample for prospects to assess or test.
+One effective way to promote your services is by creating content that showcases both your expertise and your personality.
+Building a content library offers prospects a preview of your work quality and creates multiple opportunities for engagement.

-Whether you have already begun building your library or are just starting out, here are some tips and ideas that can help get the best results from your content.
+Whether you already have a content library or are just starting out, here are some recommendations that can help get the best results from your content.
 They are organized under three questions: who, what, and how.

-It’s very important to clearly understand who you are talking to.
-Who do you want to attract?
+It’s very important to understand exactly who you’re talking to.
 You likely have two possible audiences:

 1. The business owners who are your prospective clients, or